Tw1ddle/geometrize-twitter-bot/geometrize/README.md

-Copy the Geometrize executable and dependencies here.
+Install Geometrize to this folder, or copy the Geometrize executable and dependencies here.